ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 /usr/local/cuda/lib64$ sudo ln -sf libcudnn.so.7.6.5 libcudnn.so.7
 /usr/local/cuda/lib64$ sudo ln -sf libcudnn.so.7 libcudnn.so
 ```
+- It is necessary to add -sf flag above for creating a symbolic link.
+If you forget to add it, it becomes a hard link.
 - Now run the following command and you should not see any error:
 ```
 sudo ldconfig